nunes-data/nunes-data/README.md

 </div>

-🎓 Currently pursuing a Master’s in Big Data Analysis and Engineering at NOVA University of Lisbon
+🎓 Currently pursuing a Master’s in Data Analysis and Engineering at NOVA University of Lisbon

 📊 Graduated in Mathematics (minor in Informatics and Computation) from the University of Aveiro